jro0100/CS490/README.md

 The goal of this project was to create an autograding website for student's taking exams.

+This project is currently being hosted on: https://cs490-project-website.herokuapp.com/

 1) Instructor can enter questions (including test cases) into question bank.
 2) Instructor can select questions from question bank to make exam.
 This